wilsonmar/mac-setup/README.md

    * Upgrade and uninstall if that is available
    * Run a demo using the component to ensure that what has been installed actually works.
    <br /><br />

+<a name="secrets.sh"></a>

+## secrets.sh

+The above list is from the <strong>secrets.sh</strong> file in your $HOME folder, which you edit to specify which port numbers and <strong>keywords to specify apps</strong> you want installed.

+   The file's name is suffixed with ".sh" because it is a runnable script that establishes memory variables for a <a href="#MainScript">Setup script</a> to reference.

 <a name="MakeThisWorkForYou"></a>